 Child Protection Policy

-The Federation, and our member Festivals, are committed to ensuring safe environments for children and young people and believe that it is always unacceptable for a child or young person to experience abuse of any kind.
+The Stratford & East London Music Festival is committed to ensuring a safe environment for children and young people.
+We believe that it is always unacceptable for a child or young person to experience abuse of any kind.

 We recognise our responsibility to safeguard the welfare of all children and young people, by a commitment to recommend best practice which protects them.